 Police: Multiple people killed at Colorado supermarket

-BOULDER, Colo.
-(AP) — Authorities in Colorado responded to a shooting at a supermarket Monday.
+“This is a tragedy and a nightmare for Boulder County, and in response, we have cooperation and assistance from local, state and federal authorities,” Dougherty said.

+Yamaguchi said police were still investigating and didn’t have details on a motive for the shooting at the King Soopers store in Boulder, which is about 25 miles (40 kilometers) northwest of Denver and home to the University of Colorado.

-A man who had just left the store in Boulder, Dean Schiller, told The Associated Press that he heard gunshots and saw three people lying face down, two in the parking lot and one near the doorway.
-He said he “couldn’t tell if they were breathing."
+Dean Schiller told The Associated Press that he had just left the supermarket when he heard gunshots and saw three people lying face down, two in the parking lot and one near the doorway.
+He said he “couldn’t tell if they were breathing.”

-Video posted on YouTube showed one person on the floor inside the King Soopers store and two more outside on the ground, but the extent of their injuries wasn’t clear.
+Video posted on YouTube showed one person on the floor inside the store and two more outside on the ground.
 What sounds like two gunshots are also heard at the beginning of the video.

-Police haven't released information on injuries but planned a news conference in the evening.
-Officers escorted a shirtless man with blood running down his leg out of the store in handcuffs and an ambulance pulled away from the store.

-One person was taken from the shooting scene to Foothills Hospital in Boulder, said Rich Sheehan, spokesman for Boulder Community Health, which operates the hospital.
-Sheehan said he could not provide additional details but did say that “we have been notified we will not be receiving any additional patients.”

 Sarah Moonshadow told the Denver Post that two shots rang out just after she and her son, Nicolas Edwards, finished buying strawberries.
 She said she told her son to get down and then “we just ran.”